golu33/Uber-Case-Study/README.md

 # Uber-Case-Study
-Uber Case Study done as part of PGDDS course
+Uber Case Study done as part of PGDDS course.
+This case study was done to study the demand supply gap for Uber cabs, its reasons and its remedies.